Actindo-AG/Documentation/Adyen/UserInterface/01a_Connections.md

 # CONNECTIONS (Adyen)

 The CONNECTIONS tab provides an overview of all connections created for *Payments*.
 It also allows you to configure these connections.
-For detailed information on general UI functions of the *CONNECTIONS* tab, see [Connections](../../Payments/UserInterface/08a_Connections.md) in the *Payments* documentation.
+For detailed information on general UI functions and procedures of the *CONNECTIONS* tab, see [Connections](../../Payments/UserInterface/08a_Connections.md) in the *Payments* documentation.

 ## Edit Adyen connection &ndash; Credentials